RoyMickos/notes/Cloud well architected.md

 [The cloud controls matrix](https://cloudsecurityalliance.org/research/cloud-controls-matrix/#) [OWASP Application threat modeling](https://owasp.org/www-community/Threat_Modeling_Process) Secure your data in transit and in storage.
 Use indentity and access management to control access to data.
 Use secure infrastructure.
 Monitor security data like metrics and logs and establish security responses.
 Add Audit and vpc logs to your logging.
 Design security in your apps.
+A way to view the security flow: [[Overall security view of an app.excalidraw]]
 ### Security by design
 Tools:
 Snyk